arthurw9/workspace_switcher/README.md

 Example Commands | Description
 --- | ---
-workspace help | Display this help. workspace list | List all workspaces. workspace listwin | List all windows. workspace listwin 8 | List all windows in workspace 8. workspace switch 4 | Switch to workspace 4. workspace rename 3 "foo bar" | Rename workspace 3 to "foo bar". workspace insert | Insert a workspace before the current. workspace insert 3 | Insert a workspace before workspace 3. workspace delete | Delete the current workspace. workspace delete 3 | Delete workspace 3. workspace movewins 7 8 | Moves all windows from desktop 7 to 8. workspace debug insert | Print debugging while inserting a workspace.
-Any command can be run with debugging turned on like this. workspace swap 3 5 | Swap workspaces 3 and 5. workspace swapleft | Swap the current workspace to the left. workspace swapright | Swap the curr workspace to the right. workspace move 3 5 | Move workspace 3 to just before 5. workspace gui\_rename | Open a dialog box to rename the current workspace. workspace gui\_switch | Open a dialog box to list all the workspaces and allow the user to switch to another workspace.
+workspace.py help | Display this help.
+workspace.py list | List all workspaces.
+workspace.py listwin | List all windows.
+workspace.py listwin 8 | List all windows in workspace 8.
+workspace.py switch 4 | Switch to workspace 4.
+workspace.py rename 3 "foo bar" | Rename workspace 3 to "foo bar".
+workspace.py insert | Insert a workspace before the current. workspace.py insert 3 | Insert a workspace before workspace 3.
+workspace.py delete | Delete the current workspace. workspace.py delete 3 | Delete workspace 3.
+workspace.py movewins 7 8 | Moves all windows from desktop 7 to 8.
+workspace.py debug insert | Print debugging while inserting a workspace.
+Any command can be run with debugging turned on like this. workspace.py swap 3 5 | Swap workspaces 3 and 5. workspace.py swapleft | Swap the current workspace to the left. workspace.py swapright | Swap the curr workspace to the right. workspace.py move 3 5 | Move workspace 3 to just before 5. workspace.py gui\_rename | Open a dialog box to rename the current workspace. workspace.py gui\_switch | Open a dialog box to list all the workspaces and allow the user to switch to another workspace.

 ## Installation